 • What editing software should I use that is easy so I can focus on fishing or other fun things?

-Check out all the FAQ below, but if you don't see the question and answer you seek, please email FAQ@YOLOtek.com or just call 800-488-5512.
+Check out all the FAQ below and see videos of how to do complete many of these by clicking on Video Tutorials, but if you don't see the question and answer you seek, please email FAQ@YOLOtek.com or just call 800-488-5512.

 YES, all YOLOtek products work with Hero 7, 6, 5, 4, 3+, 3 and EVERY GoPro ever made.
 In fact, YOLOtek products work with every Garmin VIRB and EVERY SINGLE ACTION CAMERA EVERY MADE!
 YES, it works with your camera too.